-Breakfast is served from 6:40 to 7:10 a.m. in the Cafeterias.
+Breakfast is served from 6:40 to 7:10 a.m. in the Freshman & Shepard Cafeterias.
 Our most popular items include the breakfast egg sandwich, and many quick pick-up items including, cereal, muffins and bagels.
 USDA rules require that a fruit or juice be part of a "combo" breakfast.
 During breakfast all student accounts can be accessed in Shepard Café.
-Student accounts are only available in their assigned lunch cafe.
+Senior ala carte breakfast is served from the snack bar area in the Senior Cafeteria during periods A and B. Student accounts are only available in their assigned lunch cafe.